Last updated: 24 February 2023

 Who we share your information with outside the Council

 Relevant information about you may be passed to external organisations to arrange support to meet your health and social care needs.
-The types of organisation we may pass your information to are listed below:
+The types of organisations we may pass your information to are listed below:

 - Your advocate or representative (if you have instructed one)